MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 >[!Note]
 > If you're not able to find the contact you're looking for, it might be because Teams federation (i.e., "[Teams external access](https://docs.microsoft.com/microsoftteams/manage-external-access)") has not been enabled.
 Contact your administrator for help.

-### Make a group call (with a Remote Assist HoloLens user only)
+### Make a group call

-A group call can include one Remote Assist HoloLens user and several Teams desktop users.
+Learn more about who can join a [group call](mobile-app/making-calls-on-remote-assist-mobile.md).

 Start by calling one person, and then select **Open Participants** (represented by this icon: ![Graphic showing the participants icon.](media/Teams_Participants.png)).
 Then, search for the person you would like to call and call them.